 Each year in August, the Verden International opens its gates to welcome visitors and guests.
-The major hippological event in the Riders’ Town will be celebrated from August 2 – 6 this year, and during these five days, the two- and four-legged athletes will be again in the focus of attention.
+The major hippological event in the Riders’ Town will be celebrated from August 1 – 6 this year, and during these five days, the two- and four-legged athletes will be again in the focus of attention.
 The Festival is to be opened by the Herwart von der Decken-Show, a gathering of the best mares of the Hanoveraner breeding area.
-The diversity of the tournament is unique: The whole range of training levels covers all age-groups of dressage horses, from young horse development classes to the qualifier for the Federal Championships of five- and six-year-old horses and the Hanoverian Dressage Horse Championships, the qualifier for the Nuremberg Cup or the Piaff Challenge Cup up to Grand Prix de Dressage and Grand Prix Special.
+The diversity of the tournament is unique: The whole range of training levels covers all age-groups of dressage horses, from young horse development classes to the qualifier for the Federal Championships of five- and six-year-old horses and the Hanoverian Dressage Horse Championships, the qualifier for the Piaff Challenge Cup up to Grand Prix de Dressage and Grand Prix Special.
 And it will be similar for the show jumping course: International jumper classes at the CSI**-level, the Hanoverian Show Jumping Championships and the amateur tour Gaudemus Equis will delight horse enthusiasts from near and far.

 Become part of the Verden International and experience the fascination of equitation, the unmatched Verden Flair and the Verden Country Days.

 German Champion to win Prize of the Riders Town of Verden

 The show jumping riders were responsible for plenty of excitement when competing for victory in the Verden Championships.
 One after the other managed to beat the time of the previous rider of the jumper class, endowed with Euro 25,000.
 With the result that the last starter was the happiest one.
 Andreas Kreuzer from Herford who had won the German Show Jumping Championships only a couple of weeks before, won the main CSI-test in the Riders Stadium with his Hanoverian gelding Stalido by Stakkato/Calido I. » Read more